AndrewAPAC/alx-common/examples/README.md

 # Examples Area

-The examples in here are intended to guide you on how to use alx-common effectively.
+These examples are intended to guide you on how to use alx-common effectively.
 They should be run by using the script `run_examples`.
 The structure can be deployed anywhere as the location is determined dynamically.